You are viewing documentation for a previous version of this software.

 • The actual query being called is the next set of brackets in.
 Since the arguments for this query both have default values, they are not automatically added to the query for you.

-The SDK requires every query to have a name (even though this isn't required by the GraphQL spec).
+The Apollo iOS SDK requires every query to have a name (even though this isn't required by the GraphQL spec).
 Since you're going to be creating more than one query, it's also a good idea to give this operation a specific name other than Query.
 Change the name of the operation to LaunchList:

 Renaming the query